Did you know?

-The Volunteer Centre in Commercial Street, Maesteg can offer you the opportunity to do something worthwhile, match you to something you are interested in, for as little or as much time as you want to give.
+BAVO’s Volunteer Centre – 2 Queen Street in Bridgend town centre can offer you the opportunity to do something worthwhile, match you to something you are interested in, for as little or as much time as you want to give.
 Volunteering is a great way to meet people, develop employment skills and experience – whether it’s volunteer driving, working in a charity shop, befriending older people or supporting youth clubs – it can help build up your CV too.

-We will be looking to gain more volunteers, but we will also work with businesses and have achieved funding for the valley to set up a Job Club in Maesteg in the New Year to help you gain employment.
+We will be looking to gain more volunteers, but we will also work with businesses and have achieved funding for the valley to set up a Job Club in to help you gain employment.
 We also want to understand what are your training needs so that we can help with that too.

 The physical environment